Red Wolf (comics): Powers and abilities

 The wolf spirit Owayodata (a god of the Cheyenne pantheon) granted William Talltrees superhuman strength, and sensory acuity heightened to superhuman levels.
 He is also a highly skilled hand-to-hand combatant, an experienced wrestler, an adept combat gymnast, a superb archer, and an expert marksman with throwing weapons.
-He is an expert tracker, and a skilled animal trainer.
-His weapons include a coup stick (a six-foot wooden staff used as a bow or javelin), a tomahawk, a hunting knife, and a bow and arrows.
+He is described as an experienced tracker and animal trainer.
+His equipment includes a coup stick, a six-foot wooden staff that can be used as a bow or javelin, as well as a tomahawk, hunting knife, bow, and arrows.

 Wildrun displayed no superhuman abilities, but presumably had the same enhanced senses and tracking skills as his successors.
 His weapons are a bow, dagger and spear.
 Sometimes, when he was a member of the Anachronauts, he used explosive arrows.

 Thomas Thunderhead was able to cause his coup stick and his wolf companion Lobo to appear from nowhere, and Lobo also possessed the power of intangibility.